 Even before our economic downturn, we have had a housing crisis in Pierce County that must be addressed.
 With the relatively low supply of housing options and an increasing population, housing prices have risen at an unsustainable rate.
 Many families are stretched too thin and cannot afford stable housing.

-The County must take action to increase the housing supply while providing support to those in critical need.
+The City must continue to take action to encourage private development of greater middle-income housing.
 I want every family to have a safe place they can call home.

 In Lakewood, I worked with fellow council members, non-profits, and businesses to bring people together to provide more and better housing options.
 From creative work with Habitat for Humanity, as well as the adoption of policies that support increased housing options (including cottage housing and accessory dwelling units), while promoting minimum health and safety standards for rental housing, we have started to bend the curve.
 However, more work is necessary to adopt innovative solutions to increase the housing supply in order to stabilize prices and opportunities for more families.

 I have the experience needed — working with local governments, non-profits, developers, and private enterprise — to bring results and make sure everyone in our county has a place to call home.

 Help small businesses stay in business and thrive

 Small businesses, like my company, are the backbone of our local economy.
 Small businesses employ a large portion of our neighbors with family-wage jobs.
 However, many small businesses are closing or are in severe financial trouble because of the economic challenges we’re facing.
 This, in turn, means fewer opportunities will be available to those looking for work.